 Use an Emulator

 The most popular emulator that lets you run games designed for DOS is DOSBox.
-Fortunately, there is extensive documentation on how to get DOSBox up and running on your PC.
-In addition, the official DOSBox website keeps an exhaustive list of all the games that are compatible so you can check if your collection will work before you go any further.
+There is extensive documentation on how to get DOSBox up and running on your PC.
+In addition, the official DOSBox website keeps an exhaustive list of all the games that are compatible so that you can check whether your collection will work before you go any further.

 For this to work, you can use a “glide wrapper” – a piece of software that acts as a translator for the game’s Glide API calls, mapping them to DirectX and OpenGL functions that your modern GPU can understand.